 Time: This route is designed to be a 3-4hr excursion.

 This is Kraków’s most well-known long distance cycling route, taking advantage of the fine cycling paths that straddle the Wisła River; any road bike will do.
 Cross the river to Dębniki and head west away from Podgórze.
-It's a fine half-day outing and flat as a pancake, giving you ample time to take in the stunning sites en route, including the historic hillside Przegorzały Castle and ornate Camaldolese Monastery - both seen from a distance as they rise from the ancient wooden sanctuary of Wolski Forest.
+It's a fine half-day outing, flat as a pancake and perfectly paved, giving you ample time to take in the stunning sites en route, including the historic hillside Przegorzały Castle and ornate Camaldolese Monastery - both seen from a distance as they rise from the ancient wooden sanctuary of Wolski Forest.

-You’ll also pass Kraków’s impressive whitewater rafting and kayaking facilities, which can make for an interesting pit stop.
-Note that the last 1km of the route from here to Tyniec Abbey is currently under construction (to improve the connection for cyclists), so a small detour from the river is necessary, but you’ll soon have the hallowed grounds of Tyniec in your sights.
+You’ll also pass Kraków’s impressive whitewater rafting and kayaking facilities, which can make for an interesting pit stop, before the last 1km to the hallowed grounds of Tyniec Abbey.
 Perched on a limestone outcropping, this fortified monastery is a sight to behold, and worth all the sweat and exertion to get there just for the views.
 You can also have some food and beer at the riverside grill just before the monastery.
 Inside the grounds, you might be lucky enough to catch mass in the cathedral, or you can visit the small history museum, stock up on Benedictine goodies made on-site in their shop, or have a coffee and slice of 'szarlotka' (apple pie) in the cafe.
 Having had a thorough walk around, all that's left is to gaze down at the river as it bends off into the horizon and contemplate whether you even want to make the journey back.

 2) Wawel Castle to the Camaldolese Monastery via Kościuszko MoundDifficulty: Challenging